Who could replace Joe Biden as the 2024 Democratic nominee?

 Even though Mr. Biden has thrown his support behind Harris — calling her selection as vice president "the best decision I've made," and offering "my full support and endorsement" — he does not have the power to choose his replacement.
 Democrat delegates will have to consolidate behind a new nominee.

-In addition to Harris, are a number of politicians viewed as possible contenders.
-None have said they're seeking the nomination, and several, including Pennsylvania Gov. Josh Shapiro and Minnesota Sen. Amy Klobuchar, quickly endorsed Harris.
+In addition to Harris, there are a number of politicians viewed as possible contenders.
+None have said they're seeking the nomination, and several, including California Gov. Gavin Newsom, Pennsylvania Gov. Josh Shapiro and Minnesota Sen. Amy Klobuchar, quickly endorsed Harris.
 Another prominent Democrat, Michigan Gov. Gretchen Whitmer, made a point of saying, "my job in this election will remain the same."

 DNC chair Jaime Harrison said in a statement on Sunday that "in the coming days, the Party will undertake a transparent and orderly process to move forward as a united Democratic Party with a candidate who can defeat Donald Trump in November.
 This process will be governed by established rules and procedures of the Party.
 Our delegates are prepared to take seriously their responsibility in swiftly delivering a candidate to the American people."